 A detailed Fact Sheet is available that summarizes much of what you may need as an exchange student.

 It is possible to take courses in German if you are proficient in the language.
-Please contact us if you are interested in studying at Wurzburg but not through the WELP.
+Please contact us if you are interested in studying at Wuerzburg but not through the WELP.
 Note that the semester dates do NOT align with UAlbany.

-Wurzburg has an excellent tutor (mentor) program for you.
+Wuerzburg has an excellent tutor (mentor) program for you.
 The tutors are volunteer students who are there to help you with getting acclimated.
 You can contact them before you arrive as well!